unclebob/ubc-website/resources/public/events/20210224_design_patterns_webinar4.md

 ###Design Patterns
 ####Week 4: Decorator, Proxy, Observer, Model-View-Controller - 2 hrs
 **ON-Line course**<br>
-For five Wednesdays we’ll spend two hours per day walking through one of the most important software design tools of the last thirty years:
+For five Wednesdays we\’ll spend two hours per day walking through one of the most important software design tools of the last thirty years:
 Design Patterns.
 All programmers who aspire to